trantdai/trantdai.github.io/resume.md

 - [x] IPAM, DHCP, DNS and IPSEC & VPNs

 ## RECOGNISED ACHIEVEMENTS
+- 2022 \| Annual performance achievement of Above Expectations and top (75% of maximum) bonus award
+- 2021 \| Recognition of Commitment for the delivery of the CI/CD pipeline that automates firewall policy breach reporting for Network Security control team
 - 2019 \| Add Value Award for the perseverance and innovation in firewall automation and delivery of its benefits to business units
 - 2019 \| STAR: Special Thanks And Recognition Award for the last minute support for the Air Canada cutover and ensure Amadeus had a happy customer
 - 2016 \| STAR: Special Thanks And Recognition Award for the exceptional contributions to the firewall migration project